abidkhan484/shortenURL/README.md

 ### Finally, run the below command
 <div><code>$ flask run</code><div>

-<div>There's only two different routes in the project. they are /all and /delete
+<div>There's only two different routes except the homepage. they are /all and /delete
 Try to explore what the routes return.</div>